 Still in a contract?

 Connect+ (Connect Plus) is now available for Caton and Brookhouse.
 If you’re stuck in a contract that has 12 months or less to run, you can get B4RN service for only a £5 monthly tariff until your other deal runs out.
-Once your existing provider’s contract ends, you’ll move on to B4RN’s standard tariff, currently £30 monthly.
+Once your existing provider’s contract ends, you’ll move on to B4RN’s standard tariff, currently £33 monthly.
+If you wish to take advantage of Connect+ then you must have your Connect+ application approved BEFORE you go live with B4RN.
+Connect+ can not be applied retrospectively under any circumstances.

 How do I get the discounted rate?